Skip to main content

 Calculation

-Total earnings from creators' posts during selected timeframe.
+Total earnings during the selected time frame.

 The percentage shows the trend compared to the previous period.